 Commercialization Assistance Program

 The NREL Commercialization Assistance Program (NCAP) helps emerging companies overcome technical barriers to commercializing clean energy technology.
 The program specifically helps renewable energy and energy efficiency companies by providing free assistance or information to help small businesses with specific technology questions or needs.
-You can download a fact sheet about the Commercialization Assistance Program for more information.

 Examples of assistance include short term access to technical expertise and facilities such as: